cadithealth/templatealchemy/README.rst

   class templatealchemy.api.Renderer(object):

-    def render(self, context, data, params):
+    def render(self, context, stream, params):
       '''
-      Renders the given template `data` (as a binary blob of data) with the given `params`, which should be typically passed to the template as variables using a template-specific mechanism.
+      Renders the given template data `stream` (as a read-access file-like object) to serialized rendered output.
+The given `params` provide variables that are typically passed to the template using template-specific mechanisms.

       todo: update this when the time comes: